yingweiwo

 Therapeutic Uses

-Ethambutol is used in the treatment of atypical mycobacterial infections, such as Mycobacterium avium complex (MAC). /NOT included in US product labeling/
+Ethambutol is also used to treat atypical mycobacterial infections, such as Mycobacterium avium complex (MAC) infections. /Not included on US product label/

 Drug Warnings

-For more Drug Warnings (Complete) data for ETHAMBUTOL (10 total), please visit the HSDB record page.
+For more complete data on ethambutol (10 in total), please visit the HSDB record page.

 Pharmacodynamics

-Ethambutol is indicated in combination with other anti-tuberculosis drugs in the treatment of pulmonary tuberculosis.
-It has a long duration of action as it is administered daily, and a moderate therapeutic window.
-Patients should be counselled regarding the risk of optic neuritis and hepatic toxicity.
+Ethambutol is indicated for the treatment of pulmonary tuberculosis in combination with other anti-tuberculosis drugs.
+Due to daily administration, it has a long duration of action and a moderate therapeutic window.
+Patients should be informed of the risks of optic neuritis and hepatotoxicity.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.